Lucy Bellinger

-Lucy Bellinger (born 6 November 1993) is an Australian rules footballer who played for Brisbane in the AFL Women's competition (AFLW).
+Lucy Bellinger (born 6 November 1993) is a former Australian rules footballer who played for Brisbane in the AFL Women's competition (AFLW).
 She was playing for Glenelg in the SANFLW when she was drafted by with the 20th pick in the 2019 AFL Women's draft.

 Bellinger made her debut in the Lions' round 6 game against at Hickey Park on 14 March 2020.

 Bellinger was delisted ahead of the 2021 AFL Women's season.